-The fact that there is a clear absence of rights or legitimate interests coupled with the Respondent's choice of the Domain Name without any explanation is also a significant factor to consider (as stated in WIPO Overview 3.0, section 3.2.1).
-The Domain Name falls into the category stated above and the Panel finds that registration is in bad faith.
+The fact that there is a clear absence of rights or legitimate interests coupled with the Respondent's choice of the disputed domain name without any explanation is also a significant factor to consider (as stated in WIPO Overview 3.0, section 3.2.1).
+The disputed domain name falls into the category stated above and the Panel finds that registration is in bad faith.
+The addition of the term "new" after the Trade Mark further reflects that the Respondent had the Complainant in mind when registering the disputed domain name.